 Educators sprang to discover ways technology could be brought into the classroom.
 They saw how innovative technology promoted creativity and critical thinking.
 From hands-on computing to innovative software, they sought ITEF grants to cover an ever-growing spectrum of technological opportunities.

 Since then, ITEF has given $3,332,482.17 to area schools for enhanced learning through the use of technology.
-Each year, ITEF award grants and actively seeks collaborative partnerships with innovative educators throughout the region.
+Each year, ITEF award grants and actively seek collaborative partnerships with innovative educators throughout the region.

 Today, we welcome the chance to equip educators as they prepare students for a digital world.
 We achieve this mission by offering grant funding and by expanding professional opportunities for educators.
 ITEF is proud to share the knowledge, the passion and the funding to positively impact education and its effects on our community.